Bay Area's High Cost Of Living Squeezes Restaurant Workers, Chefs And Owners

 Hopelain went on to open The Kebabery in Oakland.
 It's a small, cafeteria-style joint.
 You just pick your food and find a table.
 She says it's a much more affordable business model, but she also thinks it's what a lot of customers want.

-Decades ago, eating out was a special occasion, but these days Hopelain says people want to grab a quick, affordable bite of good food, and head back to their lives.
+Decades ago, eating out was a special occasion, but these days Hopelain says people want to grab a quick, affordable bite of good food and head back to their lives.

-A few minutes north of Oakland, Peter Levitt says his restaurant, with waiters, hosts and food runners, is part of a dying breed.
-"Your old diners with booths and breakfast and lunch table service.
-It's over," he says.
+A few minutes north of Oakland, Peter Levitt says his restaurant, Saul's, with waiters, hosts and food runners, is part of a dying breed.
+"Your old diners with booths and breakfast and lunch table service — it's over," he says.

 Saul's, a Jewish deli, is a landmark in Berkeley near the University of California campus.
-Professors and locals hold meetings in the cozy booths over bagels, blintzes, smoked fish and a warm matzo ball soup.
+Professors and locals hold meetings in the cozy booths over bagels, blintzes, smoked fish and warm matzo ball soup.

-Saul's was established in the 1980s and Levitt has seen a change in the cost of living here unfold before his own eyes.
+Saul's was established in the 1980s, and Levitt has seen a change in the cost of living here unfold before his eyes.
 With workers getting pushed out of the Bay Area, he says, "we've seen our staff coming from further and further away."
-One of his cooks sleeps at his extended family's house nearby, during work days, to shorten his commute.
+One of his cooks sleeps at his extended family's house nearby, on workdays, to shorten his commute.

 Levitt says Saul's might have to adapt to the changing times.
 "As minimum wages go up, and particularly as housing prices go up, the menu prices have to go up, because you have to pay more to retain your labor force," he says.
 "And at some point maybe there won't be enough clientele out there to pay the cost of table service to sustain this kind of restaurant."